d99kris/nchat/README.md

 **Extra Dependencies**

 For Wayland-based systems install `wl-clipboard` to enable clipboard functionality.

-To support pasting and sending images directly from clipboard `libpng-dev` is needed.
+To support pasting images directly from clipboard `libpng-dev` is needed.
+On X11 systems `libxcb1-dev` and `libx11-dev` are needed as well.

 **Build**